chiragwankhede/JavaScript-Day-2/README.md

 Hey everyone! 👋 I'm excited to share a comprehensive guide on JavaScript functions, covering the basics to more advanced concepts, along with a set of interview questions to help you prepare for your next job opportunity.

 Contents:
-JavaScript Functions:
+JavaScript Functions:-
-Basics of Functions
+Basics of Functions,
-Arrow Functions
+Arrow Functions,
-Higher-Order Functions
+Higher-Order Functions,
-Callback Functions
+Callback Functions,
-Function Expressions vs. Declarations
+Function Expressions vs. Declarations,
-Closures
+Closures.

 Interview Questions:
 Commonly asked interview questions related to JavaScript functions